hassanmt96/Mezzo/docs/README.md

 ### What We Are

-Mezzo is **the** destination for musicians to share their personal experiences with music and the industry.
+Mezzo is **the** destination for professional and undiscovered musicians, as well as music listeners to share their personal experiences with music and the industry.
 After signing up, users can create articles to share their expeiences with our easy-to-use form.
 Users can also comment on stories to share their thoughts, follow their favorite authors, and even show support by liking the articles!
 It is a clone of the popular site, Medium.

 ### Technologies Used